chamodranasgala/chamodranasgala/README.md

 ## Hi there!
 I'm Chamod.

-* 🌱 Passionate about software development and automation
+* 🌱 Interested in software development and automation
 * 🔧 Focused on DevOps practices, continuous integration and deployment

 <!--